browserengineering/book/book/http.md

 implemented Exercise 1-4.

 1-6 *Keep-alive*.
-Implement Exercise 1-1; however, do not send the `Connection: close` header.
+Implement Exercise 1-1; however, do not send the `Connection: close` header (send `Connection: keep-alive` instead).
 Instead, when reading the body from the socket, only read as many bytes as given in the `Content-Length` header and don't close the socket afterward.
 Instead, save the socket, and if another request is made to the same server reuse the